-While most of us are a fan of love affairs, there’s no denying that relationships come with their own challenges.
-The never-ending fights, the need for space – every week it seems to get worse.
+While most of us are fans of passionate love stories, there’s no denying that relationships come with their own challenges.
+With never-ending fights, the need for space, every week things seem to get worse.
 The constant drama and problems you face in a relationship may make you wonder if it’s even worth it.
 If only you could date without all the drama.
-Newsflash: It’s possible with casual dating (if you follow the rules!).
+Newsflash: It’s possible with casual dating (if you follow the rules).

 That is, of course, if you do it right.
 Imagine the comfort and warmth of being in a relationship without the expectation of constantly being in touch.
-You won’t have to text your bae before every boys/girls night out.
+You won’t have to text your bae before every boys/girls’ night out, and you won’t be fighting about not calling each other every single day.

 So, how do you pull off casual dating correctly?
 Is it even worth it?
 What exactly is casual dating?
 We answer all your burning questions below.